 Purpose: Our project goal relates to two concepts within the SEDS Program Purpose: Social and Economic Development.
-The project will address economic development by improving farming techniques to expand the types of crops grown by local farmers.
+The project will address economic development by establishing a hydroponic growing system so so community members can afford year-round access to this produce and increase their food security.
 Additionally, it will address social development by providing a service to improve the health and well-being of our community members by providing fresh produce at a reduced cost.

-Project Goal
+ACTIVITY Project Goal

-Describe how the project goal relates to the purpose of the SEDS FOA:
+Describe how the project goal relates to the purpose of the SEDS NOFO: